 I have to say though, that this show is more specialized in appeal than the two other Forsyth pictures I’ve seen.
 Part of the tension is trying to figure out if something is supposed to be serious or comic, and not every viewer enjoys having to be that involved.
 Then again, every few minutes an impossibly droll dialogue line just pops up out of nowhere.
 The one I’m thinking of, spoken after an irate Trevor points to a sign that says ‘Mr. Bunny, formerly Mr. Softy,’ just doesn’t work in print.
 In the movie, in context, it’s a jolt of unexpected mirth.

 Studiocanal’s Region B Blu-ray of Comfort and Joy is a BFI restoration of this feature from 1984.
 Don’t be alarmed by the slightly misty, lower quality main titles sequence.
 It’s an optical that must have given the colorist unexpected trouble.
-The picture quality improves immediately, for Chris Menges’ shimmering urban-suburban images.
-I have no idea what Glasgow is really like, but this makes the city look very attractive, even welcoming.
+The picture quality improves immediately, with Chris Menges’ shimmering urban-suburban images.
+I have no idea what Glasgow is really like, but this makes it look very attractive, even welcoming.
 As I said above, Bill Forsyth fans will find plenty to enjoy in the picture, while some others will not understand the odd tone and relative lack of high-intensity scenes.

 Studiocanal provides three new interviews.
 Bill Forsyth holds forth for quite a while, explaining how his career began in a Glasgow with no feature film industry, how he had fun working with young people for Gregory’s Girl and all the details about Comfort and Joy.
 He knew he wanted a breakup-aftermath story but didn’t find the ice cream war angle until one of his actor friends (Peter Capaldi) told him that he came from an ‘ice cream family.’
 It turns out that Italian families do run ice cream empires in the cities of Scotland.
 The events in the film were based on true stories.
-What Forsyth didn’t know is that some Glasgow ice cream trucks were being used in a syndicate to distribute drugs, which sounds like the perfect cover.
-When a big scandal hit the year the film came out, Comfort was caught in an editorial crossfire, locally, as if the filmmakers were making fun of the situation.
+What Forsyth didn’t know is that some Glasgow ice cream trucks were being used by a syndicate to distribute drugs, which sounds like the perfect cover.
+When a big scandal hit the year the film came out, Comfort was caught in an editorial crossfire, locally, with the filmmakers blamed for making fun of the situation.

 Career interviews also give us actor Bill Paterson, whose only starring role this was, and C.P.
 Grogan, who talks about her twin achievements in one year, acting in Gregory’s Girl while finding success of the lead singer for a band called Altered Images, under the name Clare Grogan.
-She later originated a part in the Brit Sci Fi TV series Red Dwarf.
+She later originated a part in the Brit Sci-fi TV series Red Dwarf.

 I’ve been waiting thirty years to see Comfort and Joy again.
 It surely isn’t the laugh riot my memories built it up to be, and is instead its own odd little comic animal, more endearing than hilarious.